dib-lab/2020-paper-sourmash-gather/manuscript.md

-Finally, because _Scaled MinHash_ sketches are simply collections of hashes, existing k-mer indexing approaches can be applied to the sketches to provide fast database search of these indices with both similarity and containment metrics; a number of indexing operations, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.
+Finally, because _Scaled MinHash_ sketches are simply collections of hashes, existing k-mer indexing approaches can be applied to the sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.